Pacific Pro Football: History

 The league was announced by Yee on January 11, 2017.
 The league had planned to start recruiting in 2017 and then play in the summer of 2018 with four teams.
 The league's COO Bradley Edwards indicated that they had closed a round of angel investing; although as of May 2017, the league was looking for additional investors.

 By February 2018, the league pushed its start back to the summer of 2019, and signed on Adidas as a major sponsor.
 Jamie Hemann was hired in December 2018 as CEO, to start on January 1, 2019.
 Also revealed at the time was that the league start had been pushed back to July 2020.
 On January 7, 2019, it was announced that former NFL player Ed McCaffrey would serve as commissioner.
 The July 2020 date for launch of the league was also reaffirmed.
-On September 25–27, 2019 the Pac Pro held their official event, a three-day workout called "Scrimmage" an invitation-only camp.
+On September 25–27, 2019 the Pac Pro held their official event, a three-day workout called "Scrimmage" which was an invitation-only camp.

 On May 4, 2020, Sports Business Journal reported that Yee abandoned current business-to-consumer model for the league while drawing up a new business-to-business model for the renamed league.